Sedation Dentistry & Anesthesia

 Experience The Difference

 At AZ Max, we offer only the best sedation dentistry and quality care for our patients.
 Whether you need sedation for a simple cleaning or oral surgery, we can offer you a sedation method that is right for you.
 Our team of highly trained and licensed professionals have years of experience in sedation dentistry and will work with you to ensure that you receive the best possible care.
 Visit us today to learn more about sedation dentistry and how it can help you maintain a healthy smile.
-Call (480) 830-5866 or complete the online booking form.
+Call or Text (480) 830-5866 or complete the online booking form.